You have an elevation map and you want to know the shortest climbing route.

 How it is used: Geographic analysis, Game map design and so on.

-There is no mountain that can not climb.
+- There is no mountain that can't climb.